HistoryData

 Biography

-Delmedigo pursued his medical education at the University of Padua, where he had the extraordinary opportunity to study under Galileo Galilei during the pivotal academic year of 1609-1610.
-During this period, he was granted the rare privilege of using Galileo's telescope, making him one of the first individuals to observe celestial bodies through this revolutionary instrument.
-He completed his medical degree in 1613 and subsequently spent time in Venice, where he associated with prominent Jewish intellectuals Leon de Modena and Simone Luzzatto.
+Delmedigo attended the University of Padua, studying medicine.
+He had the chance to listen to Galileo Galilei's astronomy lectures in 1609-1610.
+This exposure to new scientific ideas deeply shaped his intellect.
+Galileo allowed him to use his personal telescope, making Delmedigo one of the first to observe celestial bodies with this groundbreaking tool.
+He earned his medical degree in 1613 and then spent time in Venice, interacting with Jewish scholars Leon de Modena and Simone Luzzatto.

 Before Fame